saxvaze/MongoDB-Transaction-Scope/README.md

 For fast look, check: NS.MongoTransaction.BLL/TransactionService.cs method ProcessTransaction()

-Example is not finished completely, but main scenariou is available.

 P.S. you may need to run Visual Studio under AdministratErivileges, because application is configured to run local IIS